84003/gray_garden/index.md

 #### That's Right Heading Four

 The concept of interconnection denotes the various connections among the content items[^content_item] of documents.
 As Ted Nelson (1987) explains, connections can be internal or external to a document, stated implicitly or explicitly.
-For example, phrases such as "in the example given below" or "as defined previously" establish **implicit internal connections**.  **Explicit internal connections** are content items that by convention take the form of a footnote or marginal annotations — the content of which can be a commentary on an idea, clarification of a term, parenthetical information and suchlike. **Explicit external connections** are inclusions of one document segment into another (what Nelson (1980) coined transclusions) or some other direct connection by way of reference.
-Interconnection thus implies multiple potential structures other than the paragraph-by-paragraph sequence of text.
+For example, phrases such as "in the example given below" or "as defined previously" establish **implicit internal connections**.

 ## And Two Again